wbazant/markerAlignmentsPaper/paper.md

 - in sample G78500, EukDetect reports *Saccharomyces cerevisiae* and *Kazachstania unispora*, which our method reports to be just a non-reference *Saccharomyces cerevisiae*, and
 - in sample G80329, our method agrees with EukDetect about *Candida parapsilosis*, and reports an additional *C. albicans*.

-We also compare our pipeline with [@nash2017gut], who analyse WGS samples from the Human Microbiome Project [@turnbaugh2007human] with a pipeline based on alignments to a reference of 1315 whole fungal genomes that were depleted of regions similar to bacteria, which are then refined through removing hits which also match reads in non-redundant bacterial databases.
-TODO
+We also compare our pipeline with [@nash2017gut], who search for fungal reads in WGS data in Human Microbiome Project [@turnbaugh2007human] through alignments to a reference of 1315 whole fungal genomes depleted of regions that might be bacterial, which are then refined through removing hits which also match reads in non-redundant bacterial databases.
+Their method assigns reads to 268 different species in 380 out of 472 tested samples, which aggregated by read and sample gives 1487 data points.

-The next study we use to evaluate our results is the 146 stool samples of healthy volunteers from Human Microbiome Project [@turnbaugh2007human], as analysed by [@nash2017gut] who compare the same stool samples sequenced with and without amplification of the fungal ITS2 region (WGS vs. ITS2).
-One of the authors' conclusions is that the sequencing depth in HMP was not sufficient to detect fungal taxa with WGS - they find *S. cerevisiae* in almost all 96.8%

-with sensitivity achieved by ITS2 sequencing - only 15 / 146 of stool samples in the Human Microbiome Project report *S. cerevisiae*, a ubiquitous yeast that [@nash2017gut] also found in only a fraction of the samples with WGS. found in the majority of the samples with ITS2, but only in a fraction of the samples with WGS.
+Applying our method to 380 samples where the authors found fungi produces a much narrower list of species, but less data, as we identify 25 fungal species in 96 of the samples: a total 121 data points.
+The lower number of samples where any fungi are found points to lower sensitivity of our method, and we estimate the recall of our method to be about 4% for this data source based on *Saccharomyces cerevisiae* being reported only 18 times by us while probably being present in most samples as evidenced by the authors finding *Saccharomyces* in 96.8% of their ITS results.
+Nevertheless, the results we produce are broadly in agreement, since we replicate the authors' finding about four most prevalent genera in the samples being *Malassezia*, *Saccharomyces*, *Cyberlindnera*, and *Candida*.
+Comparing top hits in 96 samples where there is data for both sources gives 29 species level agreements, and 42 genus level agreements about top hit being *Malassezia* (we see *M. restricta*, the authors mostly *M. globosa*).
+In samples where top hits in both sources are for the same species, counts of reads follow a linear relationship - least squares regression R-squared value is 0.998 with coefficient = 0.0309 and n = 27 - that is to say, the number of reads we align to EukDetect's marker sequences is about 3% of reads reported by the authors.

 <!-- This was interesting at a time, but loses focus -->
 <!-- While the picture our results draw is not complete, they contain enough information to generate hypotheses and further leads.
 Findings of eukaryotes that can potentially cause disease include a protozoan *Trichomonas tenax* in two oral samples, and 4 / 10 of samples from the subject ID 246515023 contain a disease-causing fungus *Aspergillus fumigatus*. -->